ZanSara/zansara.github.io/content/posts/2023-10-13-haystack-series-pipeline.md

 answers = pipeline.run(query="What did Einstein work on?")
 ```

-## Flexibility powered by DAGs
+## "Flexibility powered by DAGs"

 This abstraction is extremely powerful for the usecases that it was designed for.
 There are a few layers of ease of use versus customization the user can choose from depending on their expertise, which help them progress from a simple ready-made Pipeline to fully custom graphs.

 However, the focus was oriented so much on the initial stages of the user's journey that the needs of power-users were sometimes forgotten.
 Such issues didn't show immediately, but quickly added friction as soon as the users tried to customize their system beyond the examples contained in the tutorials and in the documentation.

-For one simple example of these issues, let's talk about pipelines with branches.
-As an example, here are two apparently very similar pipelines.
+For an example of these issues, let's talk about pipelines with branches.
+Here are two small, apparently very similar pipelines.

 ![Query Classification vs Hybrid Retrieval](/posts/2023-10-13-haystack-series-pipeline-branching-query-pipelines.png)

 The first pipeline represents the Hybrid Retrieval usecase we've met with before.
-Here, the Query node sends its outputs to both Retrievers and they both produce some documents.
-Therefore, in order for the Reader to make sense of this data, we need to have a Join node which merges the two lists into one, and then a Ranker which takes the lists, sorts them again by similarity to the query, and sends the re-arranged list to the Reader.
+Here, the Query node sends its outputs to both retrievers and they both produce some output.
+Therefore, in order for the reader to make sense of this data, we need to have a Join node which merges the two lists into one, and then a ranker which takes the lists, sorts them again by similarity to the query, and sends the re-arranged list to the reader.

 The second pipeline instead performs a simpler form of Hybrid Retrieval.
-Here the Query node sends its outputs to a Query Classifier, which then triggers only one of the two Retrievers.
-The Retriever that run then sends its output directly to Reader, which doesn't need to be aware of which Retriever the data comes from.
+Here the Query node sends its outputs to a Query Classifier, which then triggers only one of the two retrievers, the one that is expected to perform better on it.
+The triggered retriever that run then sends its output directly to reader, which doesn't need to be aware of which retriever the data comes from.
+So in this case we don't need the Join node.

 The two pipelines are both built in the way you would expect, with a bunch of `add_node` calls, and running them is done with the same identical code, which is in fact the same code needed for every other pipeline we've seen so far.